Taukir30/Taukir30/README.md

 ### About me

 I am a passionate Full Stack Developer with a knack for building robust and user-friendly web applications.
-I specialize in bridging the gap between elegant frontend design and powerful backend architecture.
+I am specialize in bridging the gap between elegant frontend design and powerful backend architecture.

 - 🔭 I’m currently working on **Full Stack Web Applications**
 - 🌱 I’m currently deepening my knowledge in **React & Node**